This summer has seen several key changes in the way ecology is considered alongside development, particularly in relation to biodiversity net gains.

 The PPG sets out both strategic and small scale measures to achieve the ambition of net gains.
 These include strategic ‘zones of influence’ around protected sites, on-site or off-site habitat creation and the inclusion of simple features such as bird bricks, bat boxes and hedgehog highways within a scheme.
 Although some of these measures already exist within Local Policy, a national trend towards their implementation looks inevitable.

 Concerns have been raised over the achievability of 10% biodiversity net gain for developments, particularly where space is at a premium and a reduction of developable land could hinder viability.
-However, allowances have and will be made within the above policy, forthcoming legislation and Metric assessments to provide the option of mitigation off-site where it is not possible on-site.
+However, as the PPG highlights “Biodiversity net gain can be achieved on-site, off-site or through a combination of on-site and off-site measures“.